CESSProject/doc-v2/user/user-space.md

 ![Create Order](../assets/developer/guides/territory-operation/create_order.png)

-       targetAcc: Target account for purchase
+- `targetAcc`: The account to which the purchased territory will be assigned.
-       territoryName: The name of the territory for purchase/renewal/expansion.
+- `territoryName`: The name of the territory for purchase/renewal/expansion.
-       orderType: The type of this order is to choose for purchase/renewal/expansion.
+- `orderType`: The type of this order is to choose for purchase/renewal/expansion.
-       gibCount: The size of the territory for purchase/expansion.
+- `gibCount`: The size of the territory for purchase/expansion.
-       days: The validity period of the territory for purchase/renewal.
+- `days`: The validity period of the territory for purchase/renewal.
-       expired: The validity time of the order, in sec.
+- `expired`(0-99): The number of blocks until the order expires.
+For example, if you enter 10, the order will expire after 10 blocks.
+Each block takes approximately 6 seconds to be mined, meaning the order will expire in 60 seconds.

 2. After submitting the create order transaction, the event will return an orderId, which is the unique identifier of the order.
 To pay for this order, the orderId will be needed.